Appointment scheduling model in healthcare using clustering algorithms: Introduction

-In this study, we propose a scheduling model in which we categorize outpatients to priority classes based on their comorbidities.
-We compared two machine learning methods; K-means clustering and agglomerative hierarchical clustering to prioritize outpatients.
+In this study, we propose a scheduling model in which we categorize outpatients into priority classes based on their comorbidities.
+We compared four machine learning methods; K-means clustering, agglomerative hierarchical clustering, DBSCAN, and OPTICS clustering to prioritize outpatients.
 Then, we schedule outpatients based on the determined priority classes within a planning horizon.
 We used a Markov Decision Process (MDP) model to represent the scheduling process.
-The reason that we use a MDP model is that the arrivals are not certain and follow Poisson processes, and the decisions are made at the end of each day after observing the number of requests on that day and the number of available appointments in future days.
+The reason that we use a MDP model is that the arrivals are not certain and follow Poisson processes and the decisions are made at the end of each day after observing the number of requests on that day and the number of available appointments in future days.
 It means that the scheduler observes all the arrivals on each day and decides about them at the end of that day.
-Since our MDP problem is a large scale model, we applied fluid approximation method to approximate the MDP solution.
-Since it my be difficult for the healthcare facility to solve the MDP model every day to decide regarding scheduling of outpatients, we propose a benchmark policy that is easy to implement.
+Since our MDP problem is a large-scale model, we applied the fluid approximation method to approximate the MDP solution.
+Since it may be difficult for the healthcare facility to solve the MDP model every day to decide regarding the scheduling of outpatients, we propose a benchmark policy that is easy to implement.
 This benchmark policy is obtained based on the optimal policy that is the result of solving the MDP model.
 Therefore, at the end of each day, the scheduler just needs to classify outpatients, and then schedule them based on the benchmark policy.
 Figure 1 represents a summary of our procedure in this paper for obtaining a benchmark policy for scheduling of multiple classes of outpatients.
-Our study is the first study in literature which combines both machine learning methods and MDP modeling to optimize the scheduling process to decrease indirect waiting time of higher priority outpatients in receiving appointments.
+Our study is the first study in the literature that combines both machine learning methods and MDP modeling to optimize the scheduling process to decrease indirect waiting time of higher priority outpatients in receiving appointments.

-In Section 2, we discuss the uniqueness of our study with respect to prior literature.
-Section 3.1 explains how we applied K-means clustering and agglomerative hierarchical clustering to prioritize outpatients.
-The MDP model and our solution approach to solve it is fully explained in Section 3.2.
+In Section 2, we discuss the uniqueness of our study concerning prior literature.
+Section 3.1 explains how we applied K-means clustering and agglomerative hierarchical clustering, DBSCAN, and OPTICS clustering to prioritize outpatients.
+The MDP model and our solution approach to solving it are fully explained in Section 3.2.
 We tested our model in a data set of Shaheed Rajaei Medical and Research Center in Iran and the results are presented in Section 4.
 Finally, Section 5 concludes this study.